File transfer

 -i (interim) name of lab to transfer to in interim folder (i.e. luger-lab)

--a (amazon) push to AWS bucket (i.e. ex1001)
+-a (amazon) optional flag to push to AWS bucket (i.e. ex1001)

 To use: